 Entry to the profession without a pharmacy degree or with an HND only is not possible.
 Work as a pharmacy technician (usually trained to NVQ level 3) will give experience of the work environment but will not allow progression to hospital pharmacist.

-During the pre-registration training you will be assigned a personal tutor who is an experienced pharmacist.
+During the pre-registration training you'll be assigned a personal tutor who is an experienced pharmacist.
 To find out more about this training year see GPhC: Pre-registration Training Placement.

 In order to register as a pharmacist you must also demonstrate your fitness to practise.